machinekoder/pickit-docs/docs/documentation/flex/index.rst

 ====

-The Pickit Flex engine easily finds geometric shapes (cylinders, boxes, planes, circles ... ) and can handle a variety of sizes with one configuration.
-In the image below an example of a Flex detection is shown.
+The Pickit Flex engine easily finds geometric shapes (cylinders, boxes, planes, circles ... ) and can handle a variety of sizes with a single configuration.
+In the image below, an example Flex detection is shown.
 Here Pickit finds all cylindrical shapes in the bin.

 .. image:: /assets/images/Documentation/Flex-detection.gif